An early Breitling Navitimer also signed with AOPA logo

 Case: Stainless steel 42mm with beads of rice bezel; snap-on case back; push-down crown; and chronograph pushers at 2 and 4 o'clock.
 Case is in mint condition.

 Dial: Black dial with luminous Arabic numerals and hands; inner double time scale for Miles Per Hour and Kilometers Per Hour; outer revolving slide rule on silvered chapter ring; subsidiary dials at 3, 6, and 9 o'clock for 12 hour, 30 minute, and constant seconds.
-Beautiful glossy dial which has taken a greenish tint due to the radium.
+Beautiful aged dial with great patina.

 Movement: Manual Caliber Venus 178, copper-colored, 17 jewels, straight-line lever escapement, monometallic balance, shock absorber, self-compensating Breguet balance spring, index regulator.
 Watch works within specs.